Wondering how to teach your kids French at home? Or maybe learn French along with your child? Sounds like a great plan and I’m here to help!

 Count the number of items in the house (how many chairs/ pillows/ toys/ windows, etc.), play Price is Right with your child (think of a number and ask him/her to guess!)

-Start with fun vocabulary that your kids would enjoy such as shapes, animals, colors, common objects, fruits and veggies.
-You can also:
+Start with fun vocabulary that your kids would enjoy such as shapes, animals, colors, common objects, parts of the house, fruits and veggies.

 Music is a great way to have fun while learning a new language.
 Teach your kids some French nursery rhymes and sing along with them to the tunes!
 Here’s a playlist you can use (+ use your device as a karaoke!)